Search to find Nicola Sturgeon’s successor begins

 The SNP’s national executive committee is meeting online at 6.30pm on Thursday to discuss the timing for a leadership contest.

-The SNP’s president, Michael Russell, has said he expects that process to be “shortened” and for there to be a “contested election”.
+SNP president Michael Russell has said he expects that process to be “shortened” and for there to be a “contested election”.

+Mr Russell went on to say – speaking to the BBC on Thursday – he thought the leadership race was an “important moment for the SNP”, urging members to discuss who the right candidate is “positively and constructively to decide who is the right person to take us forward”.

 Though there is no obvious candidate to succeed the outgoing First Minister, potential candidates include: External Affairs Secretary Angus Robertson; Finance Secretary Kate Forbes; Health Secretary Humza Yousaf and Deputy First Minister John Swinney.